 The ideal PAO patient has minimal damage to the articular cartilage inside the hip joint.
 In general, such patients have little or no narrowing of the cartilage space on regular x-rays and can flex their hips to at least 90° with minimal pain.

-PAO is performed through an oblique incision at the front of the hip, often called a "bikini" incision, that blends nicely with the natural skin crease of the hip.
-The PAO surgeon cuts the bone around the acetabulum and then rotates the acetabulum into a more stable, horizontal position of coverage over the femoral head.
+PAO is performed by Dr. Boyle through an 8-12 cm long, oblique incision at the front of the hip, often called a "bikini" incision, that blends nicely with the natural skin crease of the hip.
+Dr. Boyle cuts the bone around the acetabulum and then rotates the acetabulum into a more stable, horizontal position of coverage over the femoral head.
 The pressure from the femoral head is now on the central portion of the acetabulum, where the articular cartilage is designed to accept this pressure.
-A number of small screws are used to hold the bone in place while it heals.
+Three to four small screws are used to hold the bone in place while it heals.

 Additional hip procedures are sometimes required at the same time as the periacetabular osteotomy, such as arthrotomy (opening the hip joint to repair labral or rim damage), osteoplasty (shaving prominent bone that may cause impingement after PAO), and proximal femoral osteotomy (cutting and realigning the head and upper end of the femur).
 Between six and twelve months after PAO surgery, most patients undergo screw removal as a brief outpatient procedure.